 Want more of a good thing?
 Autumn Joy is easy to propagate.
 Simply divide in spring and replant.
 Or, you can take stem cuttings in summer.
 The leaves root easily in soil to form new plants.

-SUMMER POLLINATORS LOVE AUTUMN JOY
+POLLINATORS LOVE AUTUMN JOY

 One glance at my crop in the garden and it’s easy to see why pollinators love it.
 The large, flat clusters of flowers with easy-access nectar are butterfly and bee magnets.
 Sedum is one of the most active of all the late-summer flowers.

-UNFORTUNATELY DEER LOVE SEDUM TOO
+DEER LOVE SEDUM TOO

 Autumn Joy is mostly free of pests and diseases, save for some occasional nibbles from slugs or mealy bugs.
 Its primary predators, however, are deer, who will happily devour it.
 To protect my plants in deer-infested areas, I net them with black mesh (bird netting).
-It’s not ideal, but it protects the clumps and allows me to enjoy the flowers.
+It’s not ideal, but it preserves the clumps and allows me to enjoy the flowers.